az7jh2/SDePER/STRUCTURE.md

 All GitHub Action workflow files are in `.github/workflows/` folder.

-* `publish-to-pypi.yml`: publishing package to PyPI trigged by a new release in GitHub.
+- `publish-to-pypi.yml`: publishing package to PyPI trigged by a new release in GitHub.
+- `test-installation.yml`: test SDePER when a new version is released.